 An adult may earn a North Carolina Adult High School Diploma by completing the required credits that are mandatory in the state of North Carolina.
-Up to a maximum of seven credits may be completed through Coastal Carolina Community College.
-The program is administered by the Continuing Education Division at Coastal Carolina Community College with the approval and cooperation of the Onslow County Board of Education.
+Up to a maximum of six credits may be completed through Coastal Carolina Community College.
+The program is administered at Coastal Carolina Community College with the approval and cooperation of the Onslow County Board of Education.
 The program is also under the direction of the North Carolina Community College System and the Department for Public Instruction.
-Applicants cannot need more than seven credits total for the diploma to be able to enroll in the Adult High School Program.